 - The best time to eat is an hour or two before you sing.
 Balanced, light meals that are high in protein but low in density are good choices.
 If your stomach is full during a performance then it will hinder your diaphragm movement, making it hard to take breaths where necessary.

 Questions and Answers on Protecting your Singing Voice

 When the voice recovers from laryngitis, why do the lower notes come back first and the higher notes much later?

 Laryngitis occurs when there is an inflammation of the larynx.
 This leads to husky voice, and even worse, no voice at all.
 Laryngitis may be brought about by many factors, some of which are the following:

 - Flu or common colds.
-The infection that comes with flu or common colds cause it to reach the larynx.
+The infection that comes with the flu or common colds causes it to reach the larynx.

 - Acid reflux.
 This is a condition in which the acid from the stomach goes back up into the esophagus and then at the back of the mouth.
 It is most often caused by stress or rushed eating.
 The acid is harsh enough to cause inflammation of the larynx.